iterate/iterateconf/README.md

+# Iterate Conference Schedule App

-# Color schemes and typography
+## Color schemes and typography

 Iterate blue is used as the main color.
 Derivatives from this can be found on [Colorhexa][].